-Be sure to submit all necessary documentation so that it is postmarked or received by fax by Thursday, February 29, 2024, which is the 2023 plan year deadline.
+Be sure to submit reimbursement claims and all necessary documentation so that it is postmarked or received by fax by Friday, February 28, 2025, which is the 2024 plan year deadline.

 You cannot be reimbursed for daycare expenses until after services have been incurred (after the end of the week or month for which you are submitting expenses).
-Claims will be processed daily.
+Claims are processed daily.
 Reimbursement requests will be processed within 5 business days.